nisheetpatel/2AFC-memory-experiment/README.md

 `cd Expt-HumanMemory` # change current directory to Expt-HumanMemory

 ### Check python and pip versions
 Check your python version with `python --version` or `python3 --version`.
 The instructions below have been tested for python versions 3.6, 3.7, and 3.8.
+As of writing this, it breaks for python 3.10.
 Also make sure that your pip is linked to your python 3.x with `pip --version` or `pip3 --version`.

 Normally, you should be able to use `pip install -r requirements.txt`, but the wheels for psychopy and wxPython are not universal.
 Hence, most likely, this won't work in your case.
 Below, I have installation instructions for each OS separately.